-To ensure the proper functioning of Shopimind services on your e-commerce site, it is necessary to configure your Content Security Policy (CSP) to allow our domains.
-A CSP configuration that is too restrictive can block certain scripts, images, or essential content, preventing Shopimind from offering an optimal experience.
+To make sure Shopimind services work properly on your e-commerce site, you need to set up your Content Security Policy (CSP) to allow our domains.
+If your CSP configuration is too restrictive, it can block certain scripts, images, or essential content, preventing Shopimind from providing the best experience.

-ShopiMind uses several domains to host and distribute its resources, such as JavaScript files, images, or application services.
-If these domains are not explicitly allowed in your CSP, your visitors may not see certain features or content related to ShopiMind.
+ShopiMind uses several domains to host and deliver its resources, like JavaScript files, images, or application services.
+If these domains aren't explicitly allowed in your CSP policy, your visitors might not see some ShopiMind features or content.

-Here is the complete list of ShopiMind domains to add to your CSP:
+Here’s the full list of ShopiMind domains to add to your CSP:

 static-spm.com